 Understanding and Applying x^2 in Interval Notation

 Interval notation is a crucial concept in mathematics, particularly in algebra and calculus.
-It provides a concise and efficient way to represent sets of numbers, especially those extending to infinity or containing ranges of values.
-This article will delve into the intricacies of expressing the solution set of inequalities involving x², focusing on how to represent them using interval notation.
-We'll explore various scenarios, including inequalities with positive and negative coefficients, and those involving absolute values.
+So it provides a concise and efficient way to represent sets of numbers, especially those extending to infinity or containing ranges of values.
+This article will break down the intricacies of expressing the solution set of inequalities involving x², focusing on how to represent them using interval notation.
+Because of that, we'll explore various scenarios, including inequalities with positive and negative coefficients, and those involving absolute values.
 Understanding these principles will significantly enhance your mathematical problem-solving skills.

 Introduction to Interval Notation

 Before diving into the complexities of x², let's establish a solid foundation in interval notation.
-Interval notation uses parentheses () and brackets [] to define a set of numbers.
+Think about it: interval notation uses parentheses () and brackets [] to define a set of numbers.
 Parentheses indicate that the endpoint is not included in the set, while brackets indicate that the endpoint is included.

 - (a, b): Represents all numbers between a and b, excluding a and b.
 This is an open interval.